project-slippi/Ishiiruka/Externals/SlippiRustExtensions/jukebox/README.md

 # Slippi Jukebox

-Slippi Jukebox is a built-in solution to play melee's OST in a manner that's effectively detached from emulation.
+Slippi Jukebox is a built-in solution to play Melee's OST in a manner that's effectively detached from emulation.

 ## Features